 Seletar’s newly redeveloped Aerospace Park is your new reason to get out and explore.
 Easily accessible via buses from Yishun and Sembawang, five dining concepts range from traditional Teochew to fresh-out-of-the garden pickings.
 This may just be Singapore’s best kept secret of the north.

 If you’re looking for an adventure right at your doorstep, the recently redeveloped Seletar Aerospace Park (SAP) is the place for you.
-The industrial park next to Seletar Airport is home to jet engine manufacturers and other aviation players, part of a $60 million development plan.
+Next to Seletar Airport, the industrial park is home to jet engine manufacturers and other aviation players, part of a $60 million development plan.

 As part of the area’s refurbishments, some of its old colonial houses have reopened as restaurants, including the ones at The Oval@SAP, managed by government agency JTC.
-While popping by for a breath of fresh air away from the urban city centre, don’t forget to feed yourself as well!
-We suss out the eats, from casual to high-end.
+Pop by for a breath of fresh air away from the urban city centre and enjoy an alfresco meal at these F&B establishments, from casual to high-end.

 Situated in the space on the compound called The Oval, drop by Di Wei Teochew for a taste of authentic Teochew fare.
 Feast on their signature Teochew cold crab ($20-35), yam ring($14), and chye poh kway teow ($5) among other traditional dishes.
 A great place for the family to gather for a meal at an affordable price.
 1 The Oval.
 Tel: 6262 5946